dev7ba/mempool-client/README.md

 The main purpose of mempool-server/client is to be able to fill a just-started Bitcoin node with transactions from another mempool, avoiding the time necessary for a node to 'sync with the mempool'.
 Be aware that there is not such a thing as a global mempool, so differences between nodes are expected.

 The reasons you want your bitcoin node with a "full mempool" are varied, but for a regular user, the main reason is that you want to be able to estimate fees by yourself (i.e. you are using Sparrow wallet).
 Also, if you are a miner using Stratum v2 having a "good" mempool it's a must.
-Other reasons includes managing a webpage like <mempoolexplorer.com> or <mempool.space> or bragging about how much transactions your mempool have (but be aware of [this](https://bitcoin.stackexchange.com/questions/118137/how-does-it-contribute-to-the-bitcoin-network-when-i-run-a-node-with-a-bigger-th)).
+Other reasons includes managing a webpage like [mempoolexplorer.com](mempoolexplorer.com) or [mempool.space](mempool.space).
+Also, you can bragg about how much transactions your mempool have (but be aware of [this](https://bitcoin.stackexchange.com/questions/118137/how-does-it-contribute-to-the-bitcoin-network-when-i-run-a-node-with-a-bigger-th)).

 How does it works?
 ------------------